dushoff/kappaMS/doc.md

 # Results

 Demographic stochasticity can generate “emergent” heterogeneity even in the absence of explicit differences between individual-based rates.
-In simple models, this heterogeneity can be characterized in including negative binomial funky distributions of activity.
-We explicate the notion that this is predictable (see Box)
+In simple models, this heterogeneity can be characterized.
+We explicate the notion that this is predictable (see Box). [[JD: is that really what Box is doing, though?
+Or more about linking the two scales of heterogeneity?]].

 ![
 __Heterogeneity emerges even from a simple, linearized compartmental model__ due to implicit variation in recovery times among infectors.